ringcentral/ringcentral-web-phone/README.md

 may create conference, invite a number to the conference, merge an existing call to the conference, etc.

-## Mutiple instances and shared worker
+## Multiple instances and shared worker

-Some application allows users to open multiple tabs to run multiple instances.
+Some applications allow users to open multiple tabs to run multiple instances.
 If you want all of the web phones to work properly, you need to assign them different `instanceId`.
-If you don't know what is `instanceId`, please read [Initialization](#initialization) section.
+If you don't know what `instanceId` is, please read the [Initialization](#initialization) section.

 But there is a limit of how many instances you can run for each extension.
 What if the user opens too many tabs?

+### Solution 1: real phone plus dummy phones

 A better solution is to have one tab run a "real" phone while all other tabs run "dummy" phones.
-Dummy phones don't register itself to RingCentral Server.
+Dummy phones don't register themselves to RingCentral Server.
 Real phone syncs its state to all dummy phones so that dummy phones are always in sync with the real phone.
 When user performs an action on a dummy phone, the dummy phone forwards the action to the real phone.
 The real phone then performs the action and syncs the state back to all dummy phones.

 In order to achieve this, you will need to use [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).